javajoy9/spring-notes/spring-intro/spring-intro.md

 ## Dependency Injection

 Dependency Injection is a design pattern in Software Engineering used to implement IoC.
 It transfers the responsibility of creating objects to Spring Framework.
-DI makes the code more modular, testable, and maintainable by reducing coupling between classes and enabling easier unit testing.
+DI makes the code more modular, testable, and maintainable by reducing coupling between classes and enabling easier unit testing. `@Autowired` annotation is used to iject dependency in spring.

 There are three types of Dependency Injection:
 * Constructor Injection:  The container provides the dependencies by invoking a constructor with the necessary arguments.
 * Setter Injection: The container will use setter methods of the class after invoking a no argument constructor, to instantiate the class.
 * Field Injection: The dependencies of a class are injected into its fields rather than its constructor or setter methods.

+**@Qualifier**: Used to specify which bean should be injected when there are multiple beans of the same type available.

 ## Configuring Spring Application
 Spring applications can be configured using XML files, Java-based configuration, or a combination of both.